-Extended Learning & Afterschool Programs
+Extended Learning and Afterschool Programs

 The department administers funding for two different extended learning programs: 21st Century Community Learning Centers (21st CCLCs) and Lottery for Education Afterschool Programs (LEAPS) both with the goal of enhancing academic opportunities for students.
 Organizations can apply for funds according to the details provided below.